aw4630/plane-crash-EDA/README.md

 The questions include:

 - *Are certain aircraft models/manufacturers statistically more dangerous to fly on?*
-- *Is there a correlation between aircraft hours and likelihood of being in a fatal accident?*
+- *Is there a relationship between aircraft hours and likelihood of being in a fatal accident?*
 - *What was the deadliest year in commerical aviation?*
 - *During what phase of flight (e.g., Takeoff, Landing, En route) are fatal incidents most frequent?*
-- *Does phase of flight impact severity of the incident (# of fatalities)?*
 - *What are some of the most frequent causes of commercial plane crashes?*

-To answer these questions, I examined the **[dataset](final_cleaned_asndb.csv)** which I scraped and processed, conducting data analysis using significance tests, linear regression, and time series analysis(REPORT IN PROGRESS).
+To answer these questions, I examined the **[dataset](final_cleaned_asndb.csv)** which I scraped and processed, conducting data analysis using significance tests, linear regression, and time series analysis.
 The full report,  with dashboards created using Microsoft Power BI, can be viewed on my full-stack webpage which includes also a page where the user can query my PostgreSQL database to filter and sort incidents.
 WEBSITE HERE: **(https://planecrasheda.vercel.app)**